mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

 One really cool thing about Vite is that it comes with postCSS functionality built-in.
-In the code above we are importing several of the packages we just installed and then we are adding several plugin related to those packages.
-Notice how we are not doing much configuration for those plugins, that's because Vite provides all functionality needed for those plugins.
+This means that as long as a `postcss.config.js` file in the root of your project, Vite will take care of any plugins you may have added.
+Notice how we are not doing much configuration for those plugins except for defining them.

 To review what we did above:

 * `postcss-import` the base to be able to import CSS stylesheets into other stylesheets.
-* `postcss-import-ext-glob` to import all CSS content in a folder at once versus importing one stylesheet at a time.
+* `postcss-import-ext-glob` to define a single `@import` for all CSS content in a folder, versus individual imports for each file.
 * `postcss-nested` makes it possible to nest in CSS the same way we typically do it in Sass.
 * `postcss-preset-env` allows us to define the type of environment we need for CSS mostly around the type of browser support we need.
-[Stage 4](https://cssdb.org/#the-staging-process){target=_blank rel=noopener} means we want the "standards" level of support.
+[Stage 4](https://cssdb.org/#the-staging-process){target=_blank rel=noopener} means we want the "web standards" level of support.

 Since we included a couple of components which were built in Twig, we also need to configure the environment with TwigJS.
 This will help Storybook understand Twig.